 The universe tells us to pay attention and know how our heart is feeling.

-Sometimes we need to learn how to feel our heart.
+Sometimes we need to learn how to feel our hearts.

-When your feelings are FELT from your heart, your heart will unlock your true self, your full potential and have clarity for everything in life.
+When your feelings are FELT from your heart, your heart will unlock your true self, and your full potential, also you receive clarity for everything in life.

-The feelings from you heart tell the truth about how physically you are affected by things.
+The feelings from your heart tell the truth about how physically you are affected by things.

 The evidence shows that feelings are being communicated in the form of physical emotion directly from our hearts, which is a part of us that understands how we feel and reacts accordingly.
 This directs thoughts into rational paths based on what has been communicated via an emotional response.

-Our mind will tell us anything to self-protect and discourage us from uncomfortable experiences or changes.
-Our mind will lie to us in order to make life easier, or safer.
+Our minds will tell us anything to self-protect and discourage us from uncomfortable experiences or changes.
+Our minds will lie to us in order to make life easier or safer.

-There are benefits to paying attention to what you heart is actually feeling.
-Like, when you feel the happiness, joy, excitement, love, all these emotions increase your frequency and your vibrations.
+There are benefits to paying attention to what your heart is feeling.
+Like, when you feel happiness, joy, excitement, and love, all these emotions increase your frequency and your vibrations.

-When your frequency is high it’s life-changing, amazing situations come to you, you attract like-minded people like yourself, powerful relationships may develop with newly met individuals, or already established relationships could start to progress to a deeper level.
+When your frequency is high, it’s life-changing, amazing situations come to you, and you attract like-minded people like yourself.
+Strong relationships may develop with newly met individuals, or already established relationships could start to progress to a deeper level.

-Staying in this frequency no matter what you have to endure in life is the KEY.
+The KEY is staying in this frequency no matter what you have to endure in life.